 ParkByApp – An app that allows you to upload a debit or credit card and pay for metered parking.
 It also allows you to extend your parking time from your phone without having to revisit the meter.
 This app is applicable in College Town metered parking and additional metered parking on campus.

 Wag – A Dog-Walking app.
 Think “Uber” but for Dog services.
 Affordable and the walkers are all thoroughly vetted.
-Upon signing up, Wag will send you a free lockbox for your key to leave for walkers.
+Upon signing up, Wag will send you a free lockbox for your key for dog walkers.
 Wag offers dog-walking, dog-sitting, and dog boarding.

 It’s a wonder we ever made it through school without some of these.
 There are even more; fitness apps, language translators and so on, but at the risk of overwhelming you (scroll back to Headspace if I have); I tried to keep my list to only my favorites.